 Leaving the hospital

-Members of the public who approach a staff member with a complaint regarding the patient care services will be referred to the Patient Care Facilitator responsible for that clinical area.
-The Patient Care Facilitator will hear the complaint and determine if it can be dealt with satisfactorily at that time.
-Failing resolution of the complaint by the Patient Care Facilitator, the complainant will be referred to the Chief Nursing Officer.
+Members of the public who approach a staff member with a complaint regarding the patient care services will be referred to the Utilization Coordinator responsible for that clinical area.
+The Utilization Coordinator will hear the complaint and determine if it can be dealt with satisfactorily at that time.
+Failing resolution of the complaint by the Utilization Coordinator, the complainant will be referred to the Chief Nursing Officer.

-Complaints regarding support services will be referred to the Chief Financial Officer.
+Complaints regarding support services will be referred to the Financial Services Manager.
 Complaints regarding rehabilitation services will be referred directly to the Chief Nursing Officer.

 If the member of the public chooses, they may forward their complaint in writing, by email, telephone or electronic format to: